abilian/abilian-core/README.md

 Python modules
 --------------

-Create a virtualenv (ex: `mkvirtualenv yaka`, assuming you have mkvirtualenv installed).
+Create a virtualenv (ex: `mkvirtualenv abilian`, assuming you have mkvirtualenv installed).

 Then run `pip install -r deps.txt` or `python setup.py develop`.